kennytran10/portfolio/README.md

 ### Recycling Laptop Project

 Additionally, during my internship with The Beck Group, I managed the recycling of 200 outdated computers, ensuring data security at each stage.
 I used Dell's BIOS wipe feature for standard devices, deployed **DBAN** for older models, and physically destroyed hard drives in legacy systems.
 This process required close collaboration with our IT Coordinator and precise scheduling with a recycling company to arrange timely pickups, ensuring efficient disposal while safeguarding company data.

+### Data Visualization Project
+I gathered Apple Inc.'s stock data (high, low, and closing prices) from Yahoo Finance over the past 30 days.
+After collecting the data, I imported it into Excel, creating a high-low-close candlestick chart to illustrate the stock’s daily fluctuations and closing values.
+The visualization effectively shows trends over time, such as periods of stability, volatility, and gradual shifts in stock prices.
+My main takeaway was observing the periods when Apple's stock experienced a consistent decrease, which could indicate market responses to specific events or broader economic conditions.
+This data collection and visualization exercise helped me better understand how to interpret stock market trends and utilize Excel for financial data analysis.